kschoener/perfecttoiletime/README.md

 # Backend Documentation
 MySQL was used for the database.

-"GetAllLocations.php" returns all the data in the "Users1" table "getLocation.php" uses the longitude, latitude, and distance input passed in through GET requests and returns all bathrooms within the radius of the distance from the coordinates.
+"GetAllLocations.php" returns all the data in the "Users1" table.

+"getLocation.php" uses the longitude, latitude, and distance input passed in through GET requests and returns all bathrooms within the radius of the distance from the coordinates.

 "getRatings.php" returns all of the ratings for the bathroom id input and also outputs the average ratings of that bathroom.

 "insertBathroom.php" has inputs for longitude, latitude, name, description, and floor of a bathroom.
 It inserts this data into the "Users1" table.
 If a bathroom is within 30 feet of another bathroom it will not insert the bathroom to avoid duplicates.

 "insertRatingsAndComments" has inputs for id, busy, clean, wifi, and comments and inserts this data into the "Ratings" table.

 "isUserEntered" takes an id as input and outputs the data for the user with that ID.
 If that user is not in the database it returns false.

 Description of "Ratings" table +-------------+--------------+------+-----+---------+----------------+
 | Field       | Type         | Null | Key | Default | Extra          |